-FINISH SOMETHING.
+FINISH IT.
 The purpose of practicing is to get better, and one of the best ways to do that is by finishing your projects.

-The TOOLBOX is where you do just that.
+The TOOLBOX is where you'll do just that.

 Let’s go through the steps…